-The CIS, which is also known as the Russian Commonwealth, was first created in 1922 through the Treaty and Declaration of the Creation of the USSR.
+The CIS, also known as the Russian Commonwealth, was first created in 1922 through the Treaty and Declaration of the USSR's Creation.
 The signing of the Belavezha Accords in 1991 dissolved the Soviet Union and replaced it with the CIS.

 Turkmenistan is an associate member state.
 It signed the agreement to join the CIS in 1991 but has not ratified the charter.
 Though it was a founding member, it has never been a full member and was designated as an associate member state in 2005.